Elimor5/DOMod/README.md

 #### `find`

-Finds and returns a DOMNodeCollection containing all children and subchildren that match selector.
+Finds and returns a DOMNodeCollection containing all children and descendants that match selector.

 #### `html`

 Returns the "innerHTML" for the first element in the DOMNodeCollection if no argument is given.
-If a string argument is given, changes the "innerHTML" of each DOMNodeCollection element to content.
+If a string argument is given, changes the "innerHTML" of each DOMNodeCollection element to the content specified.

 #### `remove`

-Remove each DOMNodeCollection element that matches the selector from the DOM.
+Removes each DOMNodeCollection element that matches the specified selector from the DOM.

 #### `removeClass`

-Removes a class, given as an argument, from each DOMNodeCollection element.
+Removes a class from each DOMNodeCollection element.

 ### Event Listeners

 #### `on`

-Adds event listener to each DOMNodeCollection element.
+Adds an event listener to each DOMNodeCollection element.

 #### `off`

-Removes event listener from each DOMNodeCollection element.
+Removes an event listener from each DOMNodeCollection element.

 ### AJAX